Roasted Garlic Guacamole is a subtle twist on a classic guac, adding a pleasing garlicky dimension that enhances this homemade guacamole.

-What is guacamole?
+What is Guacamole Anyways?

 Guacamole is a condiment that is made from mashed avocados.
 It was first developed in Mexico and has since blown up in popularity in North America.
-Most recipes don't require much as far as other ingredients, but typically include salt, lime juice, cilantro, and jalapenos.
+Most recipes don't require much as far as other ingredients but typically include salt, lime juice, cilantro, and jalapenos.

-IMHO, Roasted Garlic Guacamole can do no wrong.
+IMHO, this Roasted Garlic Guacamole can do no wrong.
 No single ingredient aggressively takes over.
 Rather, they all play in subtle harmony together, letting the avocado shine.

 That and it’s perfect for nearly any palate (read: Midwesterner that thinks ketchup is spicy); it’s not too bold, not too spicy, all avocado-forward glory.
 Just perfect for making a fiesta-forward avocado toast.

 Requiring only a wee bit of forethought in that you have to roast garlic, this guacamole comes together quickly.
 You can also roast the garlic ahead of time and store it in the fridge for a few days until you’re ready to use it.
-Plus the smell of roasted garlic is easily one of the top 10 cooking smells.

-- 1 head roasted garlic
+- roasted garlic

-- 1 jalapeno or serrano pepper, finely diced
+- jalapeno or serrano pepper

-- 1 tbsp fresh squeezed lemon or lime juice
+- freshly squeezed lemon or lime juice

-- 1 tsp cumin
+- cumin

 - salt, to taste